You are currently browsing the monthly archive for June, 2008.

 Here is a link to how Scroogle’s SSL option protects your privacy.

 So you can use Scroogle.org to search the internet and here is a cool option for a chat service that will not keep your chats indefinitely, that I use.
 They are Zoho Chat.
 They have a bunch of other features you can check out at their site.
 I use their Chat and their Project’s application, which is also cool and can be found at Zoho.com.
-Marine found the site after I refused to get on Google to chat, so thanks to Marine and Zoho, everyone can chat Google free!
+I found this site after I refused to get on Google to chat, so thanks to Zoho everyone can chat Google free!

 Google is not cool.